-Working with the highest quality technicians while establishing a well-thought-out plan with an excellent project management team is the key to success, especially in the highly competitive retail space.
+The hotel & hospitality industry relies heavily on IT network and cabling infrastructure that is vital for daily functions and activities.
+Working with the highest quality technicians while establishing a well-thought-out plan with an excellent project management team is critical for success, especially in these highly competitive markets.

-Drawing on TST's extensive experience running 100's of IT projects per year, this white paper addresses critical points to ensure efficient and effective IT project rollouts.
+Drawing on TST's extensive experience running hundreds of IT projects per year, this white paper addresses critical points to ensure efficient and effective IT project rollouts.